 What’s Louder than a Grenada?

-Louder than a Grenada:Spoken Word Poetry is a program run by WU-SLam focused on writing, performance, exploration, and community.
-The program is designed for about 15 participants and is open to all experience levels.What’s WU-SLam?
+Louder than a Grenada:Spoken Word Poetry is a program run by WU-SLam focused on writing, performance, exploration, making friends and community.
+The program is designed for about 15 participants and all experience levels are encouraged to join us.What’s WU-SLam?

 You need to see it to understand…http://www.youtube.com/WashUSlam

 WU-SLam, Wash U's premier spoken word poetry group, is a student group dedicated to the art of writing and performing poetry.
-We host a weekly writing workshop called INKLINGS, a biweekly general writing editing workshop called WUrkshop, and during the fall, we host four monthly slams that all lead up to our top ten poets competing in our Grand Slam in the spring.
+We host a weekly writing workshop called INKLINGS, a daily one-on-one editing session called Poet Hours, and during the fall, we host four monthly slams that all lead up to our top ten poets competing in our Grand Slam in the spring.

 - Participate in writing and performance workshops to increase your volume of work and improve the skills you will need to perform

 - With a group of no more than 15 other participants, you will receive individual attention from coaches to improve your writing and performance skills as well as make some lasting friendships with upper-classmen.